ros2/rmw_connext/Connext_DDS_QUALITY_DECLARATION.md

 ### Direct/Optional Runtime ROS Dependencies [5.i]/[5.ii]

-`RTI-Connect-DDS` has no direct/optional runtime ROS dependencies.
+`RTI-Connext-DDS` has no direct/optional runtime ROS dependencies.

 ### Direct Runtime non-ROS Dependency [5.iii]

-`rti-connext-dds-5.3.1` depends on the external library `openssl1.1.1`.
-This library comes compiled and bundled with the RTI software, and as it is tied to a fixed version is expected this library is tested with the whole `rti-connext-dds-5.3.1` testing tools environment.
+`RTI-Connext-DDS` depends on the external library `openssl1.1.1`.
+This library comes compiled and bundled with the RTI software, and as it is tied to a fixed version is expected this library is tested with the whole `RTI-Connext-DDS` testing tools environment.

 ## Platform Support [6]

-The `rti-connext-dds-5.3.1` provides support for Linux, MacOs and Windows platforms, as it can be seen in their [supported platforms](https://community.rti.com/static/documentation/connext-dds/5.3.1/doc/manuals/connext_dds/html_files/RTI_ConnextDDS_CoreLibraries_ReleaseNotes/index.htm#ReleaseNotes/System_Requirements.htm#Table_SupportedPlatforms) landing page.
+The `RTI-Connext-DDS` provides support for Linux, MacOs and Windows platforms, as it can be seen in their [supported platforms](https://community.rti.com/static/documentation/connext-dds/5.3.1/doc/manuals/connext_dds/html_files/RTI_ConnextDDS_CoreLibraries_ReleaseNotes/index.htm#ReleaseNotes/System_Requirements.htm#Table_SupportedPlatforms) landing page.
 However, there is no declared support for Ubuntu Focal nor MacOs 10.14.

 ## Security [7]

 ###  Vulnerability Disclosure Policy [7.i]

-`RTI-Connect-DDS` does not have a Vulnerability Disclosure Policy.
+`RTI-Connext-DDS` does not have a Vulnerability Disclosure Policy.